qeftser/pelodiscus/README.md

                                       question associated with this value") (def-what :outcome-1 "This will print if the selected outcome is chosen as most likely at the end of the expert system's collection of input you should make sure to define this for outcomes so the user knows what the conclusion the recived means")
+(def-what :my-system "This will display when the system starts running to give the user context as to what it does.
+                      you should make sure to include this as well")
 ```
 ### Running the system
 First open a clojure repl and load the expert system file: